Tennessee walking horse flat walk

 Can dressage develop smooth gaits?

-Dressage is one form of training for the naturally gaited horse to develop consistent smooth gaits using exercises that develop relaxation, balance, rhythm, connection, symmetry and engagement.
+Dressage is one form of training for the naturally gaited horse to develop consistent smooth gaits using exercises that develop relaxation, balance, rhythm, forward movement without rushing, connection, symmetry and engagement.

-When I’ve re-established a relaxed and active walk, then I transition to the smooth gait I desire―one step at a time.
+When I’ve re-established a relaxed yet active walk, then I transition to the smooth gait I desire―one step at a time.

 Over time, a few relaxed and balanced smooth steps turn into longer durations of consecutive smooth steps over time.